Enhancing event reconstruction for $\gamma$-ray particle detector arrays using transformers: Event reconstruction performance

 \subsection{Angular reconstruction}

 A similar trend can be seen in~\autoref{fig:direction}, where we show the angular resolution $\sigma_{68}$, measured as the 68$\%$ quantile of the distribution of angular distance between the true and the reconstructed direction, as a function of the true energy.
 The aforementioned plane fit is shown as the baseline.
 At low energies, this fit reaches a resolution of about \SI{0.6}{\degree} (\SI{0.8}{\degree} in the outer array).
 The resolution steadily improves with energy to about \SI{0.08}{\degree} (\SI{0.11}{\degree} in the outer array) at high energies.
 With our new methods, we improve upon almost the full energy range.
 The Point Cloud Transformer achieves the best angular resolution for inner array events at energies above \SI{1}{\tera\electronvolt}.
 Above \SI{300}{\tera\electronvolt} this model reaches a resolution of about \SI{0.07}{\degree}, whereas \DeepEASTER{}'s resolution is about \SI{0.1}{\degree}.
 For outer-array events, the performance of both of our networks is similar and shows clear improvements over the baseline, except for the last energy bin, where the performance seems to be even.
 In the first two energy bins, \DeepEASTER{} exhibits the best performance.
+We furthermore compare the obtained performance to HAWC, LHAASO-WCDA, and LHAASO-KM2A.
+Our performance seems promising to improve upon other currently running instruments in the field.
+We find promising performance for the inner array, with improvements over HAWC and LHAASO-WCDA (both of which feature very dense instrumentation), as well as for the outer array, which has a fill factor between $4\%$ and $1.7\%$, close to the LHAASO-KM2A fill factor of $4\%$.
+However, it should be noted that a quantitative one-to-one benchmark of the instruments is not possible within this work, as the underlying energy reconstruction differs\footnote{So that the bias and resolution might vary significantly, which can cause non-negligible bin-to-bin migration.} as well as the detector design, data selection strategies, and underlying reconstruction algorithms vary significantly.